 We anticipate that the strong demand typical of New York City will likely persist, despite strong supply growth into 2019; occupancy is expected to remain in the mid-80% range.
 Large-scale developments in the Manhattan submarket continue to fuel strengthening demand.
-The resurgence of Downtown with the redevelopment of the World Trade Center complex, as well as the continued development of the Hudson Yards complex in Midtown West, are prominent examples of projects expected to drive demand growth over the next three years and beyond; furthermore, the expansion of the Javits Convention Center broke ground in early 2017.
+The resurgence of Downtown with the redevelopment of the World Trade Center complex and the continued development of the Hudson Yards complex in Midtown West are prominent examples of projects expected to drive demand growth over the next three years and beyond; furthermore, the expansion of the Javits Convention Center broke ground in early 2017.
 With an anticipated opening in 2021, the $1.5-billion project will add a 500,000-square-foot exhibition hall and feature the largest ballroom in the city.
 The project will also create hotel demand generated by the nearly 4,000 full-time jobs, 2,000 part-time jobs, and 3,100 construction jobs that the expansion will add to the local economy over its development and opening.